wakeensito/kestraTeamC/.devcontainer/README.md

 ### Development:

-- Create a `.env.development.local` file in the `ui` folder and paste the following:

 - Navigate into the `ui` folder and run `npm install` to install the dependencies for the frontend project.

 - Now go to the `cli/src/main/resources` folder and create a `application-override.yml` file.